How can you offer an in-store experience if you can’t deliver the basics?

 Employee bases have been severely reduced – a trend that looks set to continue, given recent announcements from major players like Marks & Spencer, Tesco and Debenhams.
 This obviously has a place in a changing market, but it can often go too far and does nothing to combat dwindling footfall.

 As such, the high street continues to suffer, as do British customers.
-Our upcoming State of Retail Report discovers that 62.1% of people don’t think UK retailers are working hard enough to create a shopping experience worth the time and cost of visiting their stores, while almost 43% of respondents feel that customer service in UK retail stores has worsened over the last ten years.
+Our State of Retail Report discovered that 62.1% of people don’t think UK retailers are working hard enough to create a shopping experience worth the time and cost of visiting their stores, while almost 43% of respondents feel that customer service in UK retail stores has worsened over the last ten years.
 Fewer than one in five believe it has improved.

 When presented with a wide range of options, the majority of people (52.5%) also underlined that poor customer service is the main factor that discourages them from shopping with a retailer again.